 Jean Monnet Centre of Excellence for the Study of a Transnational Europe

 We are privileged to have been awarded the title of Jean Monnet Centre of Excellence for the study of a Transnational Europe (CESTE2).
 We gained the title for a second time in 2017, having first hosted a Centre of Excellence in 2013.
-Professor Karen Heard-Lauréote is Director of the Centre and also holds the prestigious title of Jean Monnet Chair.
+Mark Field is Director of the Centre.

 Our unique centre is interdisciplinary, encompassing researchers from a broad range of disciplines including Politics, International Relations, History and European Studies, forging a strong and diverse research team generating innovative and excellent research.